 Once the Agent checks in and picks up the setting (check-in happens every 5 minutes) you are ready to test.
 Refresh the data using the "Refresh Data" button in the top right hand corner to refresh your view, and then look at the 'Agent Mode' column to see if the Agents have picked up the new Agent mode setting.

-- “Audit” - All UAC activity for the user is tracked but there is no change to the user experience.
+- “Audit” - All UAC events are logged but the Agent does not respond to or apply defined rules and therefore no there is no change to the user experience.

-- "Policy" - Policy mode will apply any defined rules to an agent but will NOT invoke the Real-Time evaluation process if a rule has not been defined but will instead allow the UAC to appear.
+- "Policy" - Policy mode will apply and process any defined rules but for any event that has no corresponding rule will NOT invoke the Real-Time evaluation process but instead will allow the UAC to appear to the user.
 Policy mode will allow an MSP to make and apply rules for key applications that have an immediate use case benefit but will not prompt the user or technician for evaluation of anything unknown.

 - "Technician" - Special mode enabling onsite Technicians to interact with the computer's UAC prompts.
 Please see "Technician Mode" documentation on our support site.

 The components which make up the System Agent are the “AutoElevate Agent” service which is set to start automatically at Windows startup and then spawns the AEAlert and AEUACAgent applications once a user is logged in.
 When the AutoElevate Agent service is stopped, the computer resumes normal UAC functionality and UAC events are no longer tracked.